 Kind of makes a few angels in a field look just a little bit sad, don’t you think?

-Crikey, even Confucius himself couldn’t get himself born without the appearance of celestial music.
+Crikey, even Confucius himself couldn’t get himself born without the reported appearance of celestial music.

 Nor could the Egyptian Osiris, at whose birth a loud voice was heard proclaiming, “The Ruler of all the Earth is born.”
 (And so, if you were Egyptian, he was.)

-The divine Apollo entered the world in Delos to the joy of all the gods in Olympus, “and the Earth itself laughed beneath the smile of Heaven.”
+The divine Apollo entered the world in Delos to the joy of all the gods in Olympus, it was said, “and the Earth itself laughed beneath the smile of Heaven.”

 Hercules’s father Zeus yelled down from heaven to proclaim the birth of his son—by all accounts not very tunefully, but the trend at least is clear.